vincezh2000/Navvy-Man/README.md

 ### Download From Official Releases and Requirment

 You can visit the download pages of [EasyX](https://easyx.cn/), [MFC](https://learn.microsoft.com/en-us/cpp/mfc/mfc-desktop-applications?view=msvc-170) and [Visual C++ 6.0](https://winworldpc.com/product/visual-c/6x) (Can be replaced with high version of visual studio) to easily install them.
+Open this project in Visual C++ 6.0 and then run [挖地小子.exe](https://github.com/vincezh2000/Navvy-Man/blob/main/main/挖地小子.exe).

 **Windows** operation system only according to the usage of MFC!